 Foreign Investment Regulations Under Fire

-The government of Singapore has tried to cool its property market since 2009.
+The government of Singapore has tried to cool its property market and avoid a bubble since 2009.
 Its measures have mostly targeted foreigners and include higher taxes, borrowing limits, and restrictions on the number of properties that can be owned.

 However, initial efforts did not push away foreign buyers.
 Many have deep pockets, come from countries such as India and China, and weren’t deterred by paying higher taxes to buy what they see as a safe place to store their wealth.